 - Ground (Return path to negative side battery)

-As you know, voltage loves to travel through any metal, and not just the metal within wires.
-A ground therefore, is any metal part of the chassis or engine that’s connected to the battery negative.
+As you know, voltage loves traveling through any metal, not just the metal within wires.
+Therefore, a ground is any metal part of the chassis or engine connected to the battery negative.

 What’s A Relay?

-Relay’s haven’t changed very much over the years, they’re in old cars and new ones, a good idea never gets old.
+Relays haven’t changed much over the years; they’re in old and new cars; a good idea never gets old.

 Running high amps through a small switch would cause the switch to burn out and fail, possibly starting a fire.

-Relays are common in circuits and also housed within control units.
-When they’re integral to the control unit, the diagram will often refer to it, but it won’t be a serviceable relay.
+Relays are common in circuits and are also housed within control units.
+When they’re integral to the control unit, the diagram often refers to it, but it won’t be a serviceable relay.

-Traditionally, relay terminals were numbered using double digits, but latest versions use single digits, I’ve marked both on the diagram below.
+Traditionally, relay terminals were numbered using double digits, but the latest versions use single digits; I’ve marked both on the diagram below.

 How’s it work?

-A relay is a electromagnetic switch, it has two separate circuits, a Control circuit and a Load circuit.
-A switch either manually operated or by control unit, sends power through the 2/86 terminal which passes to ground through terminal 4/85.
+A relay is an electromagnetic switch with two separate circuits, a Control circuit and a Load circuit.
+A switch is either manually operated, or a control unit sends power through the 2/86 terminal, which passes to the ground through terminal 4/85.

-This causes the coil of the relay to become magnetic, which pulls the movable armature within the relay, closed.
-When closed (open in the above diagram), it allows power travel from the battery to the light.
+This causes the relay’s coil to become magnetic, which pulls the movable armature within the relay closed.
+When closed (open in the above diagram), it allows power to travel from the battery to the light.
 (Through the 30 and 87 pins)

-Pro tip: When fault finding circuits, a quality DVOM is mission critical.
-Cheap volt meters are OK for finding power and grounds, but modern vehicles will require accurate resistance readings to correctly diagnose a faulty circuit or component.
+Pro tip: When fault-finding circuits, a quality DVOM is mission-critical.
+Cheap voltmeters are OK for finding power and grounds, but modern vehicles will require accurate resistance readings to diagnose a faulty circuit or component correctly.

-The starter circuit relay in the pic above operates in an identical fashion.
+The starter circuit relay in the pic above operates identically.
 By turning the ignition switch to start, voltage flows through pin 86 and grounds at 85.
-This magnetises the coil which in turn causes the armature (pin 30 to 87) to close completing the load side circuit, and the engine cranks.
+This magnetizes the coil, which in turn causes the armature (pin 30 to 87) to close, completing the load side circuit and the engine cranks.

 What’s A Control Unit?

-You’re here to learn how to read a wiring diagram, and so you’ll most certainly encounter control modules (computers).
-Modern cars as you know are packed with control modules.
-Generically they’re also known as Control Units, CU, Controllers, Modules, CM, Electronic control unit and Computers.
+You’re here to learn how to read a wiring diagram, so you’ll most certainly encounter control modules (computers).
+Modern cars, as you know, are packed with control modules.
+Generically they’re also known as Control Units, CU, Controllers, Modules, CM, Electronic control units, and Computers.

-Different system control units will go by different names and each manufacturer will have their own anagram, here’s some of the more common names PCM – Power-train Control Module aka ECU, CEM – Central Electronic Module, BCM – Brake Control Module or Body Control Module, TCM – Transmission Control Module.
+Different system control units will go by different names, and each manufacturer will have its own acronym; here are some of the more common names PCM – Power-train Control Module aka ECU and transmission control unit combined, ECU – Engine Control Unit, CEM – Central Electronic Module, EBCM – Electronic Brake Control Module, BCM – Body Control Module, etc.

-Of course the window may not move for other reasons, the control unit may be faulty, or software needs to be updated or re-flashed, motor faulty etc.
+Of course, the window may not move for other reasons; the control unit may be a faulty wiring issue, the motor is faulty, etc.

 So why did they go and make things more complicated and expensive to fix?
 Well, control units do offer significant advantages, some of which include: